 The first course of action is to consider the theoretical RTP percentage.
 If you’re a slot veteran, you’re typically at the mercy of the RTP and payout numbers that are published by the software developer and online casino.

-Unlike slots which is a game of pure chance, with video poker, you can actually calculate possible payouts and returns based on the information available from the paytable.
-This is why it’s important to look at the paytable of a particular video poker game first.
+Unlike slots which is a game of pure chance, video poker, allows the player to calculate potential payouts and returns based on the paytable information.
+This is why you need to look at the paytable of a particular video poker game first.

-When all’s said and done, choosing the best video poker game boils down to variance, also known as volatility.
-The higher the variance or volatility, the higher your risk, which means you’ll need a larger bankroll.
+When it comes to choosing the best video poker game, you need to consider the variance or volatility.
+The higher the volatility, the higher your risk.
+In this case, you’ll need a bigger bankroll.